Turku Airport: Development since the 2010s

 Terminal 2 was closed and its passenger services migrated to the main terminal due to an oil leakage clean up of a spare power unit in autumn 2014.
 In June 2015 Finavia announced that the low-cost terminal would be completely demolished and the low-cost concept would be continued in the first floor of main terminal in new premises.

+In March 2023, Finnair announced the termination of flights between Turku and Helsinki Airport in favor of a coach service due to low demand and the short distance.

 Logicity

+Turku Airport and its surroundings are marketed as LogiCity aiming to attract logistics companies and manufacturers.

 Logicity started as a project of Pilot Turku Ltd (founded in 2003) but is now operated by Turku Municipal Property Corporation after the contract with Pilot Turku Ltd ended in 2010.
 LogiCity will be a logistic hub built around Turku Airport.
 Logicity is supposed to link the different modes of transportation together.
 The location is considered ideal due to facts that Turku Airport is just 20 minutes from the sea ports of Turku and Naantali, whose combined values are comparable to the Port of Vuosaari in Helsinki.
 Both E18 highway to St. Petersburg and E63 to Tampere go via Turku Airport, and also rail transport connection to Russia and China passes by the Logicity area.
 Pilot Turku describes the Turku Region as "the meeting point of the East, the West and the Nordic countries" and as "the multimodal transport centre of the Nordic Triangle".

 Logicity is estimated to create at least 3,000 to 5,000 new jobs.
 The length of the runway at Turku airport has an option to be upgraded to reach 3300 m to meet new demands.
 There are several plans set for the nearby area: new roads, commercial centres, retail parks, industrial estates, logistic terminals and offices.
 In fact there is already a big commercial area along with the E18 ring road just few kilometers from the airport.
 Logicity is planned in two phases: Phase One allows to build 400000 m2 of floorspace and Phase Two will increase it to 1000000 m2.
 The project is regionally important and many towns near the airport (including Turku) are involved in the project as shareholders of Pilot Turku Ltd e.g. Kaarina, Lieto and Naantali.

-Currently in 2015, there are three zoning plans pending in the Logicity area: the northern side of the runway, the railway sites on the east and the industrial zones near the railway.
+In 2015, there were three zoning plans pending in the Logicity area: the northern side of the runway, the railway sites on the east and the industrial zones near the railway.